 According to Campaign Monitor, the average open rate for nonprofit emails is 20.39%.
 To be above average, your nonprofit needs to master personalization, well-written subject lines, and of course, consistently publish and curate interesting news updates, inspirational stories, and visual content.

-Email personalization can be as simple as addressing a subscriber by their first name (which can increase open rates by as much as 29%) or as complex as using artificial intelligence and machine learning to automatically segment subscribers into different lists based what kind of content they click, what time they open your email, or even what words in subject lines tend to make them open emails the most often.
+Email personalization can be as simple as addressing a subscriber by their first name in the subject line (which can increase open rates by as much as 29%) or as complex as using artificial intelligence and machine learning to automatically segment subscribers into different lists based what kind of content they click, what time they open your email, or even what words in subject lines tend to make them open emails the most often.

-Packed with practical advice and customized for small nonprofits on a limited budget, the Website & Email Marketing Best Practices for Nonprofits webinar stresses the importance of professional website design and strategic email marketing and fundraising.
+Packed with practical advice and customized for small nonprofits on a limited budget, the Website & Email Marketing Best Practices for Nonprofits webinar stresses the importance of modern website design and email marketing for fundraising.

-6. Create a “Thank you for subscribing” landing page that features calls-to-action.
+6) Create a “Thank you for subscribing” landing page that features calls-to-action.

-7. Create a welcome email.
+7) Create a welcome email.

-Email marketing services offer the functionality to easily create a welcome email for new subscribers as well as the ability to create a “Welcome Email Series” and subscribers do pay attention to welcome emails!
-The open rate for Nonprofit Tech for Good’s welcome email is 62.1% which is significantly higher than the average open rate of 37.9% for our weekly e-newsletter.
+Email marketing services offer the functionality to easily create a welcome email for new subscribers as well as the ability to create a “Welcome Email Series” – and subscribers do pay attention to welcome emails!
+The open rate for Nonprofit Tech for Good’s welcome email is 62.6% which is significantly higher than the average open rate of 44.2% for our weekly newsletter.

-8. Attempt to re-engage unengaged subscribers and delete unengaged subscribers.
+8) Attempt to re-engage unengaged subscribers and delete unengaged subscribers.

-According to the 2019 Email Deliverability Benchmarks Study, nonprofits are losing as much as 20% of their annual revenue due to their email campaigns being sent to spam folders:
+According to the 2019 Email Deliverability Benchmarks Study, nonprofits are losing as much as 20% of their annual revenue due to their email campaigns being sent to spam folders.

 Even more troubling is that the 2020 Nonprofit Communications Trends Report found that 69% of nonprofits say they never stop emailing, even if the subscriber is clearly no longer engaged.

 That said, it’s worth noting that a subscriber opening your email can be misleading in terms of judging engagement.
 Email marketing services track opens by adding a tiny pixel image to your email campaigns.
 If the pixel image is downloaded, then that’s considered an open, but it doesn’t mean that your subscriber read or even browsed your email because some email clients download and display the email with the pixel image in preview panes.
 It’s also important to remember that Apple Mail allows users to block these pixel images from being tracked, thus their email open activity.

-9. Prioritize growing your email list in 2021.
+9) Prioritize growing your email list in 2022.

 Unfortunately, many nonprofits de-prioritized email marketing during the rise of social media in the 2010s.
 Today, email remains a powerful communication tool used by all generations, including the up-and-coming Generation Z, and with algorithms on social media now requiring marketers to invest in social advertising to achieve ROI, email continues to also be a very cost-effective tool.
 In 2021, and until the data proves otherwise, nonprofits must make a concerted effort to grow their email list.

-– Add a pop-up to your website.
+– Add a pop-up and/or top bar to your website.

 – Create a social media promo graphic.

-10. Take email security seriously.
+10) Take email security seriously.

 101 Digital Marketing & Fundraising Best Practices for Nonprofits is a blog and webinar series (written and presented by Heather Mansfield) on website design, email marketing, online fundraising, and social media best practices for nonprofits, NGOs, and charities worldwide.
 Those who register and attend all three webinars in the series will earn a Certificate of Completion in Digital Marketing & Fundraising from Nonprofit Tech for Good.